atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 ## A Quick Tour of Rug Editor Syntax

-The Rug Editor syntax can be summarised as a collection of
+The Rug editor syntax can be summarised as a collection of
 ***Selectors*** and then ***Actions*** on what is selected.

 White space is not significant.
 However we encourage sensible